svenssonjoel/lispbm.com/pages/src/lispbm_evaluator/index.md

 continue evaluating the sequence of expressions. `eval-progn` is recursive in a roundabout way via the continuation passed to `evalk`.

-Note that `progn-cont` ignores the `x` argument.
+Note that the progn continuation `(lambda (x) (eval-progn env ls k))` ignores the `x` argument.
 This is related to what `progn` means in a user program. `progn` evaluates a sequence of expression and throws away the results (except the result of the last expression which is the result of the entire `progn` block).
 The result of the previous expression in the `progn` sequence is exactly what you find in the `x` argument.